ammarlodhi255/fine-grained-approach-to-wrist-pathology-recognition/README.md

 model = torch.nn.DataParallel(model, device_ids=None)
 ```

-### 2.6.
-Automatic Mixed Precision (amp)
-use_amp: True, training time about 3 hours.
-use_amp: False, training time about 5 hours.

 ## 3. Evaluation
 If you want to evaluate our pre-trained model or your custom-trained model (specify the path to your model in the config file):
 ```